Eval427/TDOMI-Remy/README.md

 # This Man (Dragon) Still Owes Me Ice Cream!
-Remy - Part 1

-AKA This Man (Or Dragon) Owes me Ice Cream!
 Remy Edition

+Massive shoutout to EvilChaosKnight for his amazing character images of Amely, backgrounds, and impressive extra text UI element.
+This mod wouldn't be possible without his work

 It is very possible that I will upload a video on getting the "perfect" save so you get maximum content out of this mod (basically just going through the extra content steps listed below)

 Right now this mod is INCOMPLETE (and probably pretty cringy).
-I'm working on a major update that should just about finish up all the current endings.
 I was recommended to tie my mod in with https://github.com/AWSW-Modding/AWSW-Modtools/tree/mod-remy_hatchlings which I'll try getting to.

 My first attempt at creating a mod for AWSW even though the game came out like 5 years ago.
 This entire things was inspired by a single steam community post (https://steamcommunity.com/sharedfiles/filedetails/?id=857686289) and an unbelievable amount of boredom.
 At first, this was supposed to be a quick and simple mod that gave each character a little bit of extra content after their good ending.
  But then I started working on Remy's ending first, and things got out of control.